self-actuated/actuated.com/posts/2023-10-25-arm-ci-cncf-ampere.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I had to split the docker build so that the ARM half would build on ARM, and x86 on x86, and then a step to combine the two - overall this works out to be a very significant improvement<a href="https://t.co/69cIxjYRcW">https://t.co/69cIxjYRcW</a></p>&mdash; Ellie Huxtable (@ellie_huxtable) <a href="https://twitter.com/ellie_huxtable/status/1715266936592904446?ref_src=twsrc%5Etfw">October 20, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 We have full instructions for 2, in the following tutorial: [How to split up multi-arch Docker builds to run natively](https://actuated.dev/blog/how-to-run-multi-arch-builds-natively).

+**Is there access for AMD64?**

+This program is limited to CNCF projects and Arm CI only.
+That said, most actuated customers run AMD64 builds with us.

+GitHub already provides access to AMD64 runners for free for open source projects, that should cover most OSS project's needs.

+So why would you want dedicated AMD64 support from actuated?
+Firstly, our recommended provider makes builds up to 3x quicker, secondly, you can run on private repos if required, without accuring a large bill.

+**What are all the combinations of CPU and RAM?**

+We get this question very often, but have tried to be as clear as possible in this blog post and [in the docs](https://docs.actuated.dev/examples/custom-vm-size/).
+There are no set combinations.
+You can come up with what you need.

+That helps us make best use of the hardware, you can even have just a couple of cores, and max out to 256GB of RAM, if that's what your build needs.

+**What if the sponsored program is full?**

+The program has been very popular and there is a limit to the budget and number of projects that Ampere and the CNCF agreed to pay for.
+If you contact us and we tell you the limit has been reached, then your employer could sponsor the subscription, and we'll give you a special discount - you could get started immediately.
+Or you'll need to contact [Chris Aniszczyk](https://www.linkedin.com/in/caniszczyk/) and tell him why it would be of value to the OSS project you represent to have native Arm CI.
+If you get in touch with us, we can introduce you to him via email if needed.

 ## Learn more about actuated